learntechverse/cloud/aws/networking/network_high_level_details.md

     Private subnets provide an additional layer of isolation and security by limiting direct exposure to the internet.

 ## Route Tables
+**Definition:**
+- Amazon defines a route table as a set of rules, called routes, which are used to determine where network traffic is directed.
-**Definition:** A set of rules used to determine where network traffic is directed.
+- A set of rules used to determine where network traffic is directed.

 **Associations:**
+Each subnet has to be linked to a route table, and a subnet can only be linked to one route table.
+On the other hand, one route table can have associations with multiple subnets.
+Every VPC has a default route table, and it is a good practice to leave it in its original state and create a new route table to customize the network traffic routes associated with your VPC.
+The route table diagram is as shown:

   - **Main Route Table:** Automatically associated with the main subnet.
   - **Custom Route Table:** Created and associated with custom subnets.